Tster/Tster/README.md

 - 👋 Hi, I’m @Tster
 - 👀 I’m interested in crypto and NFTs (in particular L2s and NFT aggregation and financialisation)
 - 🌱 I’m currently learning TypeScript
-- 💞️ I’m looking to collaborate on technical writing projects in the crypto space
 - 📫 Reach me on Twitter at @tstereth

 <!---